Michael A. Long, PhD

 Postdoctoral Training, Massachusetts Institute of Technology

-Dr. Long is an Associate Professor in the Departments of Neuroscience and Physiology and Otolaryngology and the Associate Director of Research of the Neuroscience Institute at New York University School of Medicine.
+Dr. Long is a Professor in the Departments of Neuroscience and Physiology and Otolaryngology and the Associate Director of Research of the Neuroscience Institute at New York University Grossman School of Medicine.
 His work focuses on developing approaches that adapt modern imaging and electrophysiological tools to the study of neural circuits underlying the production of skilled motor behaviors.
 He completed his postdoctoral studies at Massachusetts Institute of Technology.

 - What Can Singing Mice Teach Us About Human Conversation?